l12f3r/k8s-ec2-terraform/README.md

 - Two security groups, to work as firewalls for inbound traffic on Worker and Master nodes:
 - Two subnets - a public (for the maintenance instance) and a private, for our instances;
 - One Internet Gateway;
-- Two routes for the default Route Table:
+- One route for the default Route Table:
-  - one towards the Internet Gateway; and
+  - one towards the Internet Gateway;
-  - other for local connections.
+  - (local connections would requer another route, but AWS sets this as default)
 - A key pair, for AWS authentication;
 - A VPC, where everything above is housed.